 Mats, towels, water and sundries are all available for hire or purchase.

 There are three beginners classes for the newbie, or for the more experienced who want to get back to basics.
-The four non-hot classes are also good introductions to yoga: yin yang dynamic yoga is a mixture of yin poses and a flow sequence; yin is a gentle practice with postures all taking place on the mat and held for a number of minutes, deep mat-based stretching; sivananda focuses heavily on the breath, moving through some postures and inversions and ending with a long period of relaxation; and the candlelit takes the form of a gentle flow.
+The five non-hot classes are also good introductions to yoga: yin yang dynamic yoga is a mixture of yin poses and a flow sequence; yin is a gentle practice with postures all taking place on the mat and held for a number of minutes, deep mat-based stretching; sivananda focuses heavily on the breath, moving through some postures and inversions and ending with a long period of relaxation; and the Thursday evening candlelit is a gentle restorative practice, whilst the Friday night candlelit takes the form of a strong but slow flow.

 Hatha classes tend to hold postures longer and focus on finding stillness in each.
 Vinyasa flow classes move more steadily through the ashtanga series of postures, raising the heart rate and getting the blood pumping.